jessicaji/PF-R/Sections/APIs/API/Accounts.md

 Retrieve Registration Key
 --------------------

 * `POST /users/registration` will register a customer on the PayFabric Receivables website based on the JSON request payload.
+If user has authentication, it will display Registration Key on the page, otherwise it will only send email when "SendEmail" is true.

 ###### Request
 <pre>